13 min read

 Example of HARO requests

-1. You rarely know what media outlet you’re submitting your quote to.
-Often, writers prefer to remain anonymous, which makes it challenging to select media opportunities.
+• You never know which media outlet you’re submitting your quote to, as writers often prefer to remain anonymous.
+This anonymity makes it challenging to choose the right media opportunities.

-2. HARO’s conversion rate is unpredictable.
-You never know how many comments will get published, and you most likely won’t hear back from the journalist when the article is live.
+• HARO’s conversion rate is unpredictable.
+You never know how many of your comments will get published, and it's likely you won’t hear back from the journalist once the article goes live.

 Guest Posting